Bios-Marcel/cordless/README.md

 - You like fancy GUI
 - You want to see images, videos and whatnot inside of the application itself
-- You need the voice/video calling features
+- You need the voice/video calling features (This might soon change!)
 - You need to administrate a server (no adminsitration features yet)

 ## Similar projects